JostMigenda/pando-python/episodes/optimisation-minimise-python.md

 > python -m timeit -s "import numpy; ar = numpy.arange(100)" "ar + 10"
 1000000 loops, best of 5: 364 nsec per loop
 ```
+If we were to use a regular `for` loop, the time to perform this operation would increase with the length of the array.
-Whether we apply the addition to 1, 10 or 100 elements, it takes the same amount of time!
+However, using NumPy broadcasting we can apply the addition to 1, 10 or 100 elements, all in the same amount of time!

 <!--
 Here’s a fun example: